We found 6 providers with an interest in gastrointestinal problems near Janesville, WI.

 Ms. Joanna Ryder is a nutrition specialist in Janesville, WI.
 Her areas of expertise include diabetes, heart problems, and cancer.
 She is affiliated with Mercy Health System.
 Ms. Ryder accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Relevant Interests: , celiac disease

-Mr. Matthew Warnke works as an acupuncturist in Janesville, WI.
-Mr. Warnke's areas of expertise include the following: gastrointestinal problems (digestive disorders), preventive care, and traditional chinese medicine.
+Mr. Matthew Warnke's specialty is acupuncture.
+Mr. Warnke's areas of expertise include gastrointestinal problems (digestive disorders), preventive care, and traditional chinese medicine.
 He is affiliated with Mercy Health System.

 Relevant Interests: , gastrointestinal problems (digestive disorders)